-One moment you’re driving home, then a huge truck hits your lane.
-Everything changes fast.
-Knowing what to do next is key.
+One moment you’re driving home—then a massive truck veers into your lane.
+Everything changes in seconds.
+Knowing what to do next is critical.

-After a truck accident, quick and smart actions can keep you safe, protect your rights, and save your money.
-This guide will help you through each important step.
-It prepares you for the unexpected.
+After a truck accident, quick and informed actions can protect your safety, your rights, and your finances.
+This guide walks you through each essential step, preparing you for the unexpected and helping you navigate the aftermath with clarity.

 Key Takeaways